scperkins/EJEHardenberg.github.io/public/writing/political/self-made-man.md

 ![Self Made Lady](/images/politics/cross-dressing.jpg "A self made lady")
 <br/>
 <small>
-	Pictured Left to Right: Fooling with makeup in general, Youmu crossplay I did at Pax East (before destroying noobs in Steel Battalion Line of Contact), Catwoman costume from last year (2013)
+	Pictured Left to Right: Fooling with makeup in general, Catwoman costume from last year (2013), Youmu crossplay I did at Pax East (before destroying noobs in Steel Battalion Line of Contact)
 </small>

 It's not always fun, being called rude things like "ladyman" from a